 After planting my pots with plants I bought from a mixture of places: Home Depot, Amazon, and Etsy, I hung my frames on the wall and center the planters in the middle of them.
 I wasn’t satisfied with the look so I decided to add an extendable rod for the other two planters that I didn’t have frames for.
 And that’s it.
 That’s all it took to create my living wall.
 I did warn you this was an easy DIY project.

 My other two plants haven’t arrived yet but when they do, I’ll add a photo of how they look.

 Is this something you think you’d like to make?
 Do you have a favorite D.I.Y. living wall project you’ve created that you’d like to share?

-If you like this project, please share on your favorite houseplant or D.I.Y. boards.
+If you like this project, please share it on your favorite houseplant or D.I.Y. boards.